ktgw0316/LightZone/linux/BUILD-Linux.md

 If you already have a .src.rpm for other distro, you can create .rpm for your distro from the .src.rpm by yourself.

-First of all, you need to install rpm-build:
+First of all, you need to install rpm-build using package manager of your distro.

-    su -c 'apt-get install rpm-build'

 Then extract the containts of the .src.rpm, and copy its source archive to SOURCES
 directory: